charmbracelet/wishlist/README.md

 ![screencast](https://user-images.githubusercontent.com/245435/148814423-2a3b05b4-fb79-4ff9-a475-1942d6ffb363.gif)

-With Wishlist you can have a single entrypoints for multiple SSH endpoints, whether they are [Wish](https://github.com/charmbracelet/wish) apps or not.
+With Wishlist you can have a single entrypoint for multiple SSH endpoints, whether they are [Wish](https://github.com/charmbracelet/wish) apps or not.

-It can be used to start multiple SSH apps within a single package, and provide a list of them over SSH as well.
+As a server, it can be used to start multiple SSH apps within a single package and list them over SSH.
-You can also list apps provided elsewhere.
+You can list apps provided elsewhere, too.

-You can also use the `wishlist` CLI to just start a listing of external SSH apps based on a YAML config file.
+You can also use the `wishlist` CLI to list and connect to servers in your `~/.ssh/config` or a YAML config file.

 ## Usage

 ### CLI

-If you just want a directory of existing apps, you can use the `wishlist` CLI and a YAML config file.
+If you just want a directory of existing servers, you can use the `wishlist` CLI and a YAML config file.
+You can also just run it without any arguments to list the servers in your `~/.ssh/config`.
-Check the `wishlist.example.yaml` file as well as `wishlist --help`
+Check the [example config file](/_example/config.yaml) file as well as `wishlist --help` for details.

 ### Library

-You can also use wishlist as a library, in which you can also start several apps within the same process.
+Wishlist is also available as a library which allows you to start several apps within the same process.
-Check the `_example` folder for a working example.
+Check out the `_example` folder for a working example.

 ## Auth

 * if ssh agent forwarding is available, it will be used
 * otherwise, each session will create a new ed25519 key and use it, in which case your app will be to allow access to any public key
-* password auth is not supported
+* password-based auth is not supported

-### Example agent forwarding
+### Agent forwarding example

 ```sh
 eval (ssh-agent)